-St Vincent's is a member of this vibrant interfaith community organization that works on eco-nomic dignity, criminal justice reform, fair school funding, and immigrant issues.
-Contact Terri Burgin (215-651-0100) or Mary Laver (610-324-9388) for more info, or for rides to these events:
+St Vincent's is a member of this vibrant interfaith community organization that works on economic dignity, criminal justice reform, fair school funding, and immigrant issues.
+Contact Terri Burgin (215-651-0100) or Mary Laver (610-324-9388) for more information.

-HARRISBURG TRIP for FAIR EDUCATION FUNDING/ ENDING EDUCATION APARTHEID: Wednesday, June 21
+HARRISBURG TRIP for FAIR EDUCATION FUNDING/ ENDING EDUCATION APARTHEID, Wednesday, June 21:

+Last-minute call to join St Vincent's and people of faith from across our city and state for a prayerful and prophetic day of action to speak out on the inequity in schoold funding!
+If you can join us this Wednesday, please contact Mary Laver ASAP to reserve your spot.
 This will be a great family field trip for you and your kids/ grand-kids the day after school's out - educational and inspiring to see "democracy in action" in one of the most beautiful and historic Capitol buildings in the nation.
 Food and bus service (from St Malachy's) provided free by POWER.
-Carpool from St Vincent's at 7:30; buses leave St Malachy's at 8:30, and will be back at St V's by 6pm.
-Hundreds will join us from around the city and state.
-Here's why your presence matters: Research by POWER and the Education Law Center shows that on average, majority-white school districts receive \$2000 more per child from the state than majority-African American or Latino districts - across the state, not just in SE PA.
+Carpool from St Vincent's at 7:30am; buses leave St Malachy's at 8:30, back at St V's by 6pm.

+Here's why your presence matters: Research by POWER and the Education Law Center shows that on average, majority-white school districts receive \$2000 more per child from the state than majority-African American or Latino districts-across the state, not just in SE PA.
 No matter whether your children attended public, charter, or private schools, we can stand together for the right of ALL Pennsylvania children to a fairly-funded, high-quality education!

-St. Vincent's POWER meeting: Mon June 26 at 6:30 PM in the rectory.
+ST. VINCENT'S POWER Monthly Meeting: Monday, June 26 at 6:30pm in the rectory.